 As SAIL datasets can be linked with each other, they can help provide answers to very complex and precise research questions.
 Here we give a few examples:

 SAIL Databank is an anonymised databank and does not receive or handle identifiable data.
-Organisations who provide data to SAIL Databank do so via the NHS Wales Informatics Service (NWIS), which acts as our Trusted Third Party (TTP) for anonymisation and encryption.
+Organisations who provide data to SAIL Databank do so via Digital Health and Care Wales, which acts as our Trusted Third Party (TTP) for anonymisation and encryption.

 By using an encrypted code that is unique to each person represented in the datasets, data can be anonymously linked together and used for research whilst safeguarding individual privacy.